City of Oxford College: Specialist Centres

 The National School of Furniture (NSF) is a partnership between Rycotewood Furniture Centre and Bucks New University.
-The partnership was formed in 2010 to offer furniture training from Level 1 (certificate) through to Level 8 (PhD).

-Rycotewood Furniture Centre, on the City of oxford city centre campus, offers training provision from Level 1 to Level 6, which is a BA Honours degree (top-up).
+The partnership was formed in 2010 to offer furniture training from Level 1 (certificate) through Level 8 (PhD).
+Rycotewood Furniture Centre, on the City of Oxford City Centre campus, offers training provision from Level 1 to Level 6, which is a BA Honours degree (top-up).

 Rycotewood is an established name in the furniture industry.
 Rycotewood College was set up in 1938 in Thame, Oxfordshire, to deliver training in furniture and engineering.

-In 2003 the furniture department moved to the college and became the Rycotewood Furniture Centre.
+In 2003, the furniture department moved to the college and became the Rycotewood Furniture Centre.